jmsassuncao/ATC/README.md

 After the QGIS environment has been installed, we need to resolve the plugin dependencies.
 The plugin utilizes, among other packages already present in the OSGeoShell, two external packages:
-[Scikit-learn](https://scikit-learn.org/stable/), used in the machine learning processes.
+[Scikit-learn](https://scikit-learn.org/stable/), used in the machine learning processes;
 [Sentinelsat](https://github.com/sentinelsat/sentinelsat), used in the retrieval of satellite imagery.

 In order to install both dependencies, follow the next steps: